petershin/liferay-learn/docs/commerce/latest/en/developer-guide/sales/implementing-a-custom-order-validator.md

 ## Modifying the Custom Order Validator

-If you wish to change what your order validator does, you can edit your java file.
+To change what your order validator does, edit your java file.
 Make the validator reject orders worth over $200 by changing the value of `_MAX_ITEM_PRICE`.
 Redeploy your custom order validator to send these changes to Liferay.

-Back in your browser, try adding 10 items worth between $100 and $200.
+In your browser, try adding 10 items worth between $100 and $200.
 You can add these items to your cart because your validator no longer rejects orders over $100.

-Now, try adding 10 items worth over $200.
+Try adding 10 items worth over $200.
 If you cannot add these items to your cart, your validator is working!

 ## Conclusion